Explaining the GeV excess with exploding black holes

 The rate of MSBH formation can have a nonlinear dependence on the dark matter density because $\fMyr$ in Eq.~\ref{eq:inj} can be a function of the dark matter density.
 We can write this generically as,

-where the index $0$ denotes a value at Earth's galactic radius.
+where the index $0$ denotes a value at Earth's Galactic radius, and we are using a Navarro-Frenk-White (NFW) dark matter density profile~\cite{Navarro:1995iw}, with local density $\rho_0=0.01~\mathrm{M}_\odot~\mathrm{pc}^{-3}$ and scale radius $R_s=20~\mathrm{kpc}$.
 It is hard to imagine a scenario, however, where $m$ has position dependence---i.e., the dark structures collapse at different thresholds depending on the dark matter density---while also keeping $\fMyr$ constant.
 More likely, $\fMyr$ would also change with $m$ in such a scenario.

 On the other hand, it is not hard to envision scenarios where $m$ is constant but $\fMyr$ depends on the dark matter density.
 If the power $f_p\sim1$, we could reproduce the signal morphology as in Ref.~\cite{Daylan:2014rsa}, and some possible realizations of this are discussed below.
-The spectrum in Fig.~\ref{fig:gcenter_spectrum} assumes that there is such a radial dependence on $\fMyr$, although it should be noted that only the magnitude of the spectrum is really affected by this, with the shape staying relatively fixed.
+The spectrum in Fig.~\ref{fig:gcenter_spectrum} assumes that there is such a radial dependence on $\fMyr$.
+We note that the magnitude of the signal is significantly larger than the equivalent in Ref.~\cite{Picker:2023ybp} as a result of this radial dependence, implying tighter galactic center constraints than previously calculated.

-There is also the matter of whether the GeV excess appears to be more point-like or diffuse.
-Evidence that the signal is point-like is disputed~\cite{leanePhysRevLett.125.121105,Cholis:2021rpp}, but an MSBH explanation could be consistent with both possibilities (unlike the annihilating dark matter scenario, which can only result in a perfectly diffuse signal).
+There is also the matter of whether the GeV excess appears to be more point-like or diffuse~\cite{Lee:2015fea,Calore:2018sbp,Leane:2019xiy,Dinsmore:2021nip}, although evidence that the signal is point-like is disputed~\cite{Leane:2019xiy, leanePhysRevLett.125.121105,Cholis:2021rpp}.
+While the large population of exploding black holes near the Galactic Center would likely best fit a smooth signal, most of the mechanisms discussed in the later sections of this paper for reproducing the $\sim\rho^2$ morphology involve increasing the likelihood of finding an MSBH closer to the Galactic Center.
+As a result, there would always be a smaller population of exploding black holes closer to Earth along the Galactic Center line of sight (perhaps in areas of increased dark matter density), which might make the signal less smooth---this would be harder to account for in the annihilating dark matter scenario, where the $\sim \rho^2$ dependence is required for the signal to be produced at all.